SPOT ON DESTINATIONS IN FEBRUARY

 THINK TWICE BEFORE GOING TO…

 The United Kingdom and Republic of Ireland!
-Not only February is historically the coldest month of the year here, but in 2020 it also beat the 5 year rainfall record due to quite a few storms.
+Not only February is historically the coldest month of the year here, but it also sets rainfall record due to quite a few storms.
 Yes we rarely get temperatures below zero, but frosty gusts of wind and humid air makes you feel like you are within the Arctic Circle sometimes.
-Therefore, if besides pubs, afternoon tea and free museums you plan to explore extraordinary nature and famous architecture – it is better to wait another month and come here in March, when weather takes a 180 degrees turn and pumpers us with warm sun.
+Therefore, if besides pubs, afternoon tea and free museums you plan to explore extraordinary nature and famous architecture – it is better to wait another month and come here in March, when weather takes a U-turn and starts to pamper us with warm sun.

 Photo credits and copyrights: Pixabay, PXhere, UpYourValley, Flickr, Carnevale di Viareggio, WikiMedia, Checking Invoices, Metro.co.uk